After the Wedding (2019 film): Production

 In February 2018, Julianne Moore was set to star in an American remake of the Danish film by Susanne Bier, and will see the leading roles changed from male to female.
 Diane Kruger was also cast.
 However, in April 2018, Michelle Williams replaced Kruger.
 In May 2018, Billy Crudup and Abby Quinn joined the cast.

 Principal production began in May 2018.

 Release

 The film had its world premiere at the Sundance Film Festival on January 24, 2019.
-Shortly after, Sony Pictures Classics acquired U.S. distribution rights to the film, and set it for an August 9, 2019, release.
+In May 2019, Sony Pictures Classics acquired distribution rights to the film in North America, France and select Asian countries including India, setting it for an August 9, 2019 theatrical release in the United States.